Yash702-roy/Zero-Shot-Time-Series-Forecasting/README.md

 # Zero-Shot Time Series Forecasting using LLMs via OpenRouter

-An internship-ready, research-grade implementation of the **LLMTIME** methodology (from *"Large Language Models are Zero-Shot Time Series Forecasters"* by Gruver et al.), designed for zero-shot time series forecasting using open weights models (e.g. Google Gemma, Qwen, DeepSeek) through the OpenRouter API.
+An internship-ready,A modular implementation inspired by the LLMTIME methodology. (from *"Large Language Models are Zero-Shot Time Series Forecasters"* by Gruver et al.), designed for zero-shot time series forecasting using open weights models (e.g. Google Gemma, Qwen, DeepSeek) through the OpenRouter API.

 ---